Drew Miller: Anaheim Ducks

 After leading the Spartans in both points and as captain in the 2005–06 season, Miller signed a two-year entry-level contract with the Ducks on May 4, 2006.
 He joined Anaheim's AHL affiliate, the Portland Pirates, during their second round series against the Hartford Wolf Pack, playing in one game.

 The next season, he suited up for 79 matches with the Pirates, scoring 16 goals and totaling 20 assists for 36 points to place third on the team.

 In 2007, Miller once again moved up to a higher league after completing the regular season with another team.
 On April 16, Miller was recalled from Portland by Anaheim.
 Three days later, he made his Ducks and NHL debut at the Honda Center, playing in what would be the final game of the Western Conference Quarterfinal series against the Minnesota Wild.

 Coach Randy Carlyle placed the left winger on the Ducks' top line, alongside 2007 All-Stars Andy McDonald and Teemu Selänne, to fill in for the injured Chris Kunitz.
-In Game One, Miller forced a turnover that Selanne and McDonald capitalized on for the Ducks' first goal of the series.
-He would also play in the Stanley Cup Finals and would go on to win his first Stanley Cup after just three games in the NHL.
+In game one, Miller forced a turnover that Selanne and McDonald capitalized on for the Ducks' first goal of the series.
+He would also play in the Stanley Cup Final and would go on to win his first Stanley Cup after just three games in the NHL.